A dacquoise is a wonderful dessert in its own right. I made this one for my partner’s birthday cake as a more dessert-type feel was wanted.

 Nutty meringue layers

-- 250g blanched hazelnuts or a mixure of nuts (walnuts, hazelnuts, cashews, pecans, macadamias…..): or use ready-toasted mixed nuts for total convenience
+- 250g blanched hazelnuts or a mixure of nuts (walnuts, hazelnuts, cashews, pecans, macadamias…..) or use crushed, ready-toasted mixed nuts for total convenience

 - 6 large egg whites, at room temperature